Originally published June 2012; Revised May 2021

-Physicians found guilty of professional misconduct or incompetence can appeal the decision.
+Physicians found guilty of professional misconduct can appeal the decision.
 The specific appeal route will vary depending on the province or territory.
-The CMPA will normally not assist a member with an appeal unless the physician was denied a fundamental procedural right (e.g. not being given an opportunity to respond to the allegations).
+The CMPA will normally not assist a member to appeal unless there are reasonable grounds to believe the physician was denied a fundamental procedural right (e.g. not being given an opportunity to respond to the allegations).

 The CMPA will generally assist members with College complaints relating to the professional practice of medicine.
 However, CMPA assistance will generally not be available for complaints primarily arising from business or personal issues.2 Physicians who receive notice of a College complaint are urged, before responding, to promptly contact the Association.

 When members face College matters for which they are eligible for assistance, they will be assisted by the Association’s knowledgeable and experienced physician advisors.
 In some cases where legal advice is required, the matter will be referred to legal counsel.
 Where a member enters into an undertaking (agreement) with the College or is subject to an order, the member’s failure to comply with the undertaking or order may affect the member’s eligibility for continued assistance from the CMPA with the issue related to the undertaking or order.
 The Association also does not typically pay fines, penalties, or other costs assessed against a member by the College (e.g. the College's costs for the hearing).

 Members are generally eligible for assistance from the CMPA to defend against allegations before the College of sexual impropriety related to the practice of medicine.
 However, if the College makes a finding that the member engaged in sexual impropriety, the CMPA will generally withdraw assistance and/or decline further assistance with any legal matters arising from the same facts in which the burden of proof is lower.
 Assistance may also be withdrawn or declined in any related civil action unless it includes allegations of medical negligence.3